Class 12 English NCERT Solutions Chapter-1 Poem - My Mother at Sixty-six - Free PDF Download

 Study the NCERT Solutions of English Flamingo - My Mother at Sixty Six in the form of a PDF, which is absolutely free to download and can be retained for further use.

-FAQs on NCERT Solutions for Class 12 Flamingo Chapter 1 (Poem) - My Mother at Sixty-six
+FAQs on NCERT Solutions for Class 12 English Chapter 1 - My Mother At Sixty-Six

 When the poet was leaving home, seeing her mother's pallid face filled her with a lot of pain.
 According to the poet, the 'ashen' face of her mother.
 It was similar to a corpse in the poet's view that makes it painful for her.
 Thus, she realises that her mother grew old and is getting near to death.
 Further, such painful thoughts make her remember the fear and the grief she felt of not having her mother around in childhood.
 Her smile also was a sign of how powerless she was to handle the inevitable reality.
 All these views increased her sadness of going away from her mother.